Employees don’t need to be best friends, but there does need to be a level of mutual respect and understanding.

 Different people have different opinions, and it’s okay to respect all of them.

 When managers and company leaders respect differences and require collaboration, they create an environment in which employees are able to put their best selves forward to leverage their diverse talents, skills, and attributes in support of their organizations’ missions (rather than get bogged down in petty in-fighting, gossip, or other unproductive behavior).
 But that’s possible only when people respect each other, both as colleagues and as individuals with unique backgrounds and skills.
-Companies that promote and foster an attitude of respect position their employees to be more open to the richness of perspectives, ideas, and innovations that can emerge from diverse life and work experiences.
+Companies that promote and foster an attitude of respect and collaboration position their employees to be more open to the richness of perspectives, ideas, and innovations that can emerge from diverse life and work experiences.

 Note that respect doesn’t require always agreeing with other people’s perspectives.
 Complete agreement isn’t possible, nor does it make sense (consider how “group think” can kill innovation!).
 After all, a company’s workforce isn’t made up of a bunch of identical automatons.
 Rather, each employee within an organization is an individual with unique abilities, goals, motivations, and personality.
 These differences mean that every relationship (be it manager–subordinate or employee–employee) has to be negotiated on its own turns—there’s no “one size fits all” solution.
 This approach takes some work but has an immense upside, because positive workplace interactions can have a huge effect on a host of factors that influence a company’s bottom line, such as: